 Another factor, observed by Brase and colleagues in U.S.-based samples, is a simple cost-benefit analysis.
 As men grow older they tend to achieve more in their careers, so the costs of having a child (financial and professional) diminish, relative to the benefits.
 Baby fever may be less about gender than socioeconomics.
 “Gender role norms didn’t do much as far as explaining people’s desire to have a baby,” Brase says.

-It’s important to note that some men partaking in the research did not need to have partners who wanted children in order to experience baby fever.
-For men like them, it’s possible their biological clocks are powered by the need to assert their masculinity, a part of the male identity that researchers suspect needs to be proved on a regular basis.
+It’s important to note that some men don’t partners who want children in order to experience baby fever.
+It’s possible that the biological clocks of these men are powered by the need to assert their masculinity.
 Providing, protecting, and procreating are three core cultural dimensions of masculinity, after all.